input-output-hk/cardano-entropy/README.md

 * `--workspace`: Where temporary files will go.
 This can be set to your temporary directory.
 * `--date`: The date that marks the end of the 24 hour window for which we want to filter the data.

-## Run to download GIS data and take its hash
+## Run to download Japan Meteorological Society Earthquake data and take its hash

 ```bash
 $ cardano-entropy jma-quake --workspace="$WORKSPACE" --end-date-time "$END_DATE_TIME' --hours "$HOURS"